๐ŸŒŽIntro to Native American Studies

 Why This Matters

-The practices covered here illustrate fundamental principles in Native American Studies: that culture is lived rather than static, that knowledge systems differ fundamentally from Western frameworks, and that community and land are inseparable from identity.
-As you study, don't just memorize facts—know what concept each practice illustrates.
+The practices covered here illustrate fundamental principles in Native American Studies: that culture is lived rather than static, that Indigenous knowledge systems differ fundamentally from Western frameworks, and that community and land are inseparable from identity.
+As you study, don't just memorize facts.
+Know what concept each practice illustrates.
 Ask yourself: Does this practice demonstrate intergenerational knowledge transfer?
 Holistic worldview?
 Collective decision-making?
-That's the level of analysis that will serve you on exams and in understanding Indigenous perspectives more broadly.
+That's the level of analysis you'll need on exams.

 Knowledge Transmission and Preservation